rulan/rulan.github.io/_posts/2025-12-30-dense-and-coherent-design.md

 But the things I'm proudest of didn't happen that way.
 They emerged from building the same thing multiple times, each version teaching me something I couldn't have known at the start.

 The thing I got wrong was thinking coherence comes from planning.
 It doesn't.
-It comes from iteration.
-I didn't design my way to the solution.
-I discovered it.
+It&nbsp;comes&nbsp;from iteration.
+I&nbsp;didn't design my way to the solution.
+I&nbsp;discovered&nbsp;it.

 The best way I can describe how this works is like entering a dark room.
 My first instinct is to turn on a Lamp.
 This gives me a broad view—I can see the general layout, where things are, what I'm dealing with.
 In this step everything is visible but nothing is clear yet.